ytakefuji/openai/README.md

 # Simple examples via browser

-The difficulty level is indicated by the number of asterisks.
+The difficulty level is indicated by the number of asterisks (*).
 The more asterisks, the higher the difficulty.

 <b>
 1. Query to AI: show a code in Python to display a graph with data.csv